8 Best File Manager Apps for Android

 Best File Manager Apps

-If you want the cleanest, straight-to-the-point, no-bloat ware file manager app on Android, you can go for Files by Google.
-It is available on most Android devices running Android 5.0 Lollipop & above.
+If you want the cleanest, straight-to-the-point, no-bloatware file manager app on Android, you can go for Files by Google.
+It is available on most Android devices running Android 5.0 Lollipop and above.

-One of the Best File Manager Apps, files by Google helps you free up space with their cleaning recommendations, find files faster with keyword search, share files offline without mobile data, & back up files to the cloud to save phone storage.
-The app is not free to use; as well as ad-free.
+One of the best file manager apps, Files by Google helps you free up space with their cleaning recommendations, find files faster with keyword search, share files offline without mobile data, and back up files to the cloud to save phone storage.
+The app is free to use and completely ad-free.

-Files by Google show three tabs: Clean, Browse, & Share.
-The ‘Clean’ tab shows how much storage your Android device has left & how much you are presently using.
+Files by Google shows three tabs: Clean, Browse, and Share.
+The ‘Clean’ tab shows how much storage your Android device has left and how much you are presently using.
 This is also where you can see suggestions for cleaning your phone’s storage.
-The ‘Browse’ tab makes it easier & faster to find files by separating them into different categories, like Downloads, Images, Videos, Audio, Documents, & Apps.
+The ‘Browse’ tab makes it easier and faster to find files by separating them into different categories, like Downloads, Images, Videos, Audio, Documents, and Apps.

 2. Amaze File Manager

-You can also organize images by memes, group photos, selfies, group screenshots, voice recordings, & old downloads.
-You can play audio & video files using the built-in media player & share files offline to other devices over Wi-Fi.
+You can play audio and video files using the built-in media player and share files offline to other devices over Wi-Fi.
 But unlike the File Manager app, the plug-in is only partially free.
 It offers a 15-day free trial; after that, you need to buy it.

 3. Solid Explorer

-An excellent Android file manager app that lives up to its name, Solid Explorer, is recognized as one of the Best File Manager Apps.
-Alongside the standard file management features, Solid Explorer offers some paid add-ons for cloud storage support.
+An excellent Android file manager app that lives up to its name, Solid Explorer, is recognized as one of the best file manager apps.
+Alongside the standard file management features, Solid Explorer natively supports major cloud storage services like Google Drive, Dropbox, OneDrive, and more.

-It allows users to easily manage files on Google Drive, OneDrive, Dropbox, Box, Mega, & many more.
-Paid plugins are also accessible for USB OTG (on-the-go) support, Cast, & more.
-The app also allows users to archive (ZIP, 7ZIP, RAR, TAR) & decompress files with support for various network file-sharing protocols (like FTP, SFTP, WebDav, & SMB/CIFS).
+It allows users to easily manage files on Google Drive, OneDrive, Dropbox, Box, Mega, and many more.
+Additional paid plugins are available for advanced features such as Cast support.
+The app also allows users to archive (ZIP, 7ZIP, RAR, TAR) and decompress files with support for various network file-sharing protocols (like FTP, SFTP, WebDav, and SMB/CIFS).

-One of the most remarkable features of Solid Explorer is fingerprint & password protection for all files and folders.
-Like the majority of file managers, Solid Explorer categorizes files under Downloads, Recent, Photos, Videos, Audio, Documents, & Apps.
-It also allows you to browse system files on rooted devices & features a built-in image viewer, music player, & text editor for handiness.
+One of the most remarkable features of Solid Explorer is fingerprint and password protection for all files and folders.
+Like the majority of file managers, Solid Explorer categorizes files under Downloads, Recent, Photos, Videos, Audio, Documents, and Apps.
+It also allows you to browse system files on rooted devices and features a built-in image viewer, music player, and text editor for handiness.

 4. FX File Explorer